ClementNerma/Rave/docs/hybrid.md

 values!(personsAge); // Iterator<V>
 ```

-Be aware: if we provide a tuple on the right of the `in` keyword, it will check if the provided value is contained inside, but in the case of dictionaries it will look for the key and not for the value.

 ## Nullable types

 Here is a short chapter to show another of the most useful concepts of the language: the nullable types.
 These are types that can either be an instance of the class they refer to, or the `null` value, so they provide a way to not initialize an entity or to return nothing from a function.